phreaktastic/nemesischat/README.md

 APIs, such as the Details!
 API, can have a bit of extra logic.
 For example, we'll drop in custom replacements on `NCMessage` for `[DPS]` and `[NEMESISDPS]`.
 Beyond that, APIs do not offer a tremendous amount more functionality (yet?).
 I'm currently digging in to find a good way to leverage APIs for detecting standing in swirlies, not popping defensives, etc. That'll be some juicy smack talk!

+There is one thing to note about APIs in general, and the Details!
+API specifically.
+When replacing text for messages, it'll give us a formatted value, such as `78.31k` for DPS.
+When _comparing_ via the conditions feature, however, it will return a rounded value, such as `78310`.
+Future APIs must ensure that the comparison function is not formatted, and as such, may be compared to numbers.

 ## Step 4: String replacement and message sending

 Finally, we'll take all core and custom replacement strings, and replace them with appropriate values within the game.